 Ex 21-23 Moses receives further laws and guidance on religious festivals.

 The Israelites were commanded to celebrate three annual religious festivals (see Exodus 23:14-19).
 These were the Feast of Unleavened Bread (Passover), the Festival of Weeks (Pentecost) and the Feast of Ingathering (Tabernacles).

-Unleavened Bread (Passover or Pessah), held in the first month of the Jewish religious calendar, was initiated to commemorate the Exodus from Egypt in c.1447BC when the LORD led his people out of slavery (see Exodus 12:1-20).
+Unleavened Bread (Passover or Pesach), held in the first month of the Jewish religious calendar, was initiated to commemorate the Exodus from Egypt in c.1447BC when the LORD led his people out of slavery (see Exodus 12:1-20).
 The Jews ate unleavened bread (bread made without yeast) to remember that the Israelites did not have time to let their bread rise before leaving Egypt.
-The first day of the festival was called Passover or Pessah because the Israelites smeared blood on their doorposts so the Angel of Death would pass over and not harm their first-born.
+The first day of the festival was called Passover or Pesach because the Israelites smeared blood on their doorposts so the Angel of Death would pass over and not harm their first-born.
 In commemoration of the Passover, each family killed and roasted a sacrificial lamb whose blood saved them from death.